winter-cardinal/winter-cardinal-ui/docs/api/interfaces/DAnimationEvents.md

 ▸ **end**(`isReverse`, `emitter`): `void`

-Triggered when an animation stops.
+Triggered when an animation ends.

 #### Parameters